aaronpowell/aaronpowell.github.io/src/documents/posts/2010-08-30-http-compression-mvc-fileresult.md

---- cson
+---
   title: "Using HttpCompression libraries and ASP.NET MVC FileResult"
   metaTitle: "Using HttpCompression libraries and ASP.NET MVC FileResult"
   description: "An interesting quirk I found from ClientDe"
   revised: "2010-09-11"
   date: "2010-08-30"
-tags: ["asp.net-mvc","clientdependency","umbraco"]
+  tags:
+    - "asp.net-mvc"
+    - "clientdependency"
+    - "umbraco"
   migrated: "true"
-urls: ["/http-compression-mvc-fileresult"]
+  urls:
+    - "/http-compression-mvc-fileresult"
-summary: """
+  summary: ""

-"""
 ---
 While working on some improvements around the way the styles are handled on my blog (and so they don't get trashed whenever I update the code with that of the main repository) I decided that I would use [ClientDependency][1] to handle this.